orbit-online/upkg/README.md

 ### Including dependencies

-`upkg root` allows you to avoid the entire "where the heck is my script installed" detective work.
+`upkg root` allows you to avoid the entire "where the heck is my script installed?" detective work.
 Simply run `upkg root "${BASH_SOURCE[0]}"` to get the root install path of your package.
-You can use this both for sourcing dependencies but also executing them:
+You can use this both for sourcing dependencies and executing them:

 ```
 #!/usr/bin/env bash